Texas governor’s debate: Greg Abbott, Beto O’Rourke face off in South Texas

 With just over a month before polls open, the pair will face-off for a debate on Friday at the University of Texas Rio Grande in Edinburg.
 Nexstar Media Group is hosting the debate.

 Want to be part of the action?
 We’ll monitor Twitter questions through the hashtag #TXGovDebate.
-A livestream of the debate will be featured in this story and text will be updated as the debate continues.
+A live stream in this story will feature a pre-show starting at 6:45 p.m. with an analysis of what you should be paying attention to tonight during the debate.
+At 7 p.m. you’ll be able to watch the debate and text will be updated as it continues.
+Afterward at 8 p.m. watch a post-debate special with our experts and political analysts about how the candidates fared.

 Last November, the Abbott campaign unveiled billboards across the state showing O’Rourke accompanied by the phrase “Wrong For Texas.”
 Meanwhile, O’Rourke tweeted over the weekend: “Greg Abbott doesn’t deserve to be rehired.
 We’re firing him on November 8.”
 On Friday night, you’ll get a better understanding of who you think is right for Texas before you decide with your vote in the upcoming election.